 Fast fashion retailer Cotton On has sashayed into the popular homewares market with the launch of its new range, CO:Home.
 It has also priced the range as competitively as its clothing, with over 70 percent of the items available for under NZ$30.

-Following on from our story yesterday about Cotton On buying a New Zealand shopping centre, New Zealand country manager Mark Singleton talks about the latest developments in the company's journey, including the roll out of a Kiwi led streetwear range called Among Equals.
+Following on from our story yesterday about Cotton On buying a New Zealand shopping centre, we spoke with Cotton On's New Zealand country manager Mark Singleton about the latest developments in its journey, including the roll out of a Kiwi led streetwear range called Among

 International fast fashion giant Cotton On has purchased its first ever shopping centre in no other country than little old New Zealand.
 It bought Papamoa's Fashion Plaza shopping centre off a group of business people earlier this year for $6.25 million.
 We talked to chief

 Cotton On’s Queen St flagship store beat 1,300 retail stores in 17 countries around the globe to be the company’s number one traded store on Tuesday.
 The company announced a renewed commitment to New Zealand last night, unveiling a three-year expansion plan which promises to

 Customers care about ethical and fair trade products more than ever before.
 Does that level of attention extend to how you treat your staff?
 Yoke Har Lee-Woolf investigates.

 Trousers sold in New Zealand through two prominent retailers may contain a cancer-causing dye.
 One style of women’s jeans sold through Cotton On and seven lines of men’s pants and shorts offered by online site The Iconic are being recalled due to the risk that

 Rose Hope is a young entrepreuner and co-owner of two businesses, The Bread and Butter Letter boutique, and Crushes, an in-house and wholesale lifestyle brand.
 She wants retailers and shoppers to consider the wider impact of cheap clothing and rapidly-cycling trends.